Arminas19/Graphic_Design_Content/README.md

   + Bag page quantity button doesn't work properly so I had to remove them when on a larger screen size.

 * Known Issues:
+  + All my product descriptions have been deleted since I didn't add them into the fixtures file before uploading them into Heroku and all the names of the products have been re-set to their defaults.
   + product images that where imported using fixtures are not the same size's.
   + Toast's sometimes aren't aligned properly when on smaller or bigger screen sizes.
   + Customer reviews aren't product reviews.
 The review on the product on the products page isn't affected by the customer's reviews (the review of the product is fixed by the admin).